theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-update_mode.md

 There are two ways to open the "Define data source for SAP ODP" window:
 - Create a new extraction (see [Define an Extraction](https://help.theobald-software.com/en/xtract-universal/getting-started-table/define-a-table-extraction) with the *table* component as an example)
 - Choose an existing ODP extraction and click **Edit**.<br/>

-The settings are located the left side of the window "Define data source for SAP ODP" under subsections:
+The settings are located the left side of the window "Define data source for SAP ODP" under subsections:<br/>
 - Operational Data Provider
 - Additional info
 - Update mode